vilemaxim/nginx-proxy-ldap-auth/README.md

 My goal is to harmonize with jwilder's project.

-To configure ldap auth, I added the ldap information to the /etc/nginx/proxy.conf file.
-I have not set up a per vertual host option yet, but I believe that would work too.
+To configure ldap auth, I added the ldap server configuration to information to the /etc/nginx/proxy.conf file, then created a vhost.d/default_location file with auth_ldap "Forbidden";
+  auth_ldap_servers ldapserver;

 TODO:
 * Clean up the files that were downloaded
 * Remove dev tools
 * add sha checking on downloads that don't come from apt
-*

 Below if the original README from jwilder's project.